twistlock/docs/api/descriptions/groups/get.md

-Retrieves the list of all system groups.
+Retrieves the list of all groups.

 This endpoint maps to the table data on the **Manage > Authentication > Groups** Console UI page.